jumpycalm/pn532-cloner/README.md

 ![Driver install Step 3](image/Install_driver_3.PNG)
 ![Driver installed](image/Driver_installed.PNG)

-If the above method does not work (this is usually due to you are running a old version of Windows), the driver can be found in this repository or search "CH340 driver" on the internet.
+If the above method does not work (this is usually due to you are running an old version of Windows), the driver can be found in this repository or search "CH340 driver" on the internet.

 ## Reader driver installation (macOS)
 The reader is plug-n-play on macOS.
 No need to install any driver.

 ## How to clone a tag
-Plug the reader into the PC, run the application and follow the instruction on the screen.
+Plug the reader into the PC, run the application, and follow the instructions on the screen.
 Simply read the original tag, after the read is complete, write the data onto a Magic tag (a special changeable tag).
-Please note, the MIFARE Classic tags are encrypted tags, it takes time to crack the keys and read the tag.
+Please note, that the MIFARE Classic tags are encrypted tags, it takes time to crack the keys and read the tag.
 The application will provide you with an ETA when you start to read a tag.

 I have included the built binary files in the [Releases](https://github.com/jumpycalm/pn532-cloner/releases) section for your convenience.
 Below is the screenshot of the application
 ![Application Windows](image/PN532-Cloner_Win.PNG)
 ![Application Mac](image/PN532-Cloner_Mac.PNG)

-### Fix macOS "cannot be opened" error
+### Fix macOS "cannot be opened" error for unofficial software ( for example the test software I sent you to test)
-macOS has secure measurement to make a user run our application harder.
+macOS has secure measurements to make a user run unsigned applications harder.
 If you are getting the following error message, you will have to go to the System Preferences -> Security & Privacy.
 Click on "Click the lock to make changes", enter your password, then click on OK on the error message.
 After that, you should be able to see the option to be able to run the application.
-I have included screenshot with step by step instruction below.
+I have included screenshots with step-by-step instructions below.
-If you have concern the safety of running the application, you can inspect every line of source code and build the application from the source (instruction below).
+If you have concerns the safety of running the application, you can inspect every line of source code and build the application from the source (instructions below).
 ![Mac cannot be opened error](image/Mac_cannot_be_opened_error.PNG)
 ![Security and Privacy settings](image/Security_and_Privacy_settings.PNG)
 ![Mac cannot be opened Click on OK](image/Mac_cannot_be_opened_Click_on_OK.PNG)